tr535/team-task-management-system/README.md

 # Team Task Management System

-A role-based task management platform built with Django and SQLite that enables teams to organize, assign, and track tasks efficiently.
+A role-based task management platform built with Django and SQLite that enables teams to organize, assign, and track tasks efficiently through a secure and structured workflow.

 ## Key Features